Polymer Clay Skinner Blends, Gradients, and Ombre Slabs

 - Fold and repeat until the blend loses its hard seam and becomes one smooth fade.

 Atlas Pasta Machine is useful here because the blend gets cleaner much faster when the passes stay repeatable.
+If you are still choosing between Atlas, Imperia, or entry-level alternatives for clay use, our pasta machine buying guide compares them by slab volume rather than pasta dough.

 Stop Once The Fade Is Smooth